You have 0 free articles left this month.

 Through a sample of major batch communication letters issued over the last 12 months, the IGTO plans to examine how the ATO designs and tests its written communications, processes in place to address any confusion or uncertainty arising from the content of communications and how feedback is received and used to improve letter design and written communications.

-The other priority review area will be the identification and management of tax financial abuse.
+The other priority review area would be the identification and management of tax financial abuse.

-That review will examine the ATO policies and procedures for identifying and supporting victim survivors of tax financial abuse.
+That review would examine the ATO policies and procedures for identifying and supporting victim survivors of tax financial abuse.

-The review will also look at whether the ATO has robust and effective policies in place to identify and hold perpetrators of financial abuse to account, including in collaboration with other agencies.
+The review would also look at whether the ATO has robust and effective policies to identify and hold perpetrators of financial abuse to account, including in collaboration with other agencies.

-"It aims to ensure that we devote our resources to topics which are most impactful for the broadest segments of the community,” said Owen.
+"It aims to ensure that we devote our resources to topics which are most impactful for the broadest segments of the community,” Owen said.

-Owen also announced that her office will undertake more focused and targeted reviews with the aim of completing and releasing reports within three to four months.
+Owen also announced that her office would undertake more focused and targeted reviews to complete and release reports within three to four months.

 "My reviews are an important and powerful tool to identify improvements and effect change within the tax system," she said.